Organizing and Storing Your Menstrual Products

 With your measurements in hand, use a ruler and mark the chipboard where you’ll want to make your cuts.
 By the way, my chipboards measure 11″ x 10½”.
 So I only had to cut my longboard down to 11″ x 6″ (the depth of my box) and my three shorter boards to 7½” x 6″.

-Here, using the paper cutter is great not only because it cuts through chipboard “like butter” but the surface has measured grid lines so I didn’t have to mark any lines for my initial cuts.
+Here, using the paper cutter is great not only because it cuts through the chipboard “like butter” but because the surface has measured grid lines so I didn’t have to mark any lines for my initial cuts.

 Creating Interlocking Groove Marks

 Now, on the longboard, you are going to want to make your cut marks according to how many sections you want.
 For my longboard, I made three cut marks every 2¾”.
 This gave me four sections.
 Also, each cut mark was measured 3″ from the bottom (half of the box’s depth).

 Next, on each of the shortboards, I made cut marks in the center of each board (at 5¼”), and again each of these cut marks was measured 3″ from the bottom.